KashaveniSruthi/calculator/README.md

 **Transparent Calculator**

-A visually appealing, fully functional, and responsive calculator with a transparent design, created using HTML and CSS only.
+A visually appealing, fully functional, and responsive calculator with a transparent design, created using HTML and CSS.

 **Features**